Icelk/icelk.dev/public/articles/dns-unbound-setup.md

 nohook resolv.conf
 ```

-That disables usign the LAN's set DNS.
+That stops using the LAN's set DNS.
 See the link above on how to disable this using other network managers.

 Next, **replace** `/etc/resolv.conf` with the following.